Michaelangel007/guerrilla_guide_programming_questions/README.md

 ```

-For full robustness, such as handling  multiple signs, we could use a state machine:
+For full robustness, such as handling  multiple signs, we could use a state machine ...

 ```
     enum STATE =
     {